 11. Rear View Mirror

 Any dirt bike that is going to convert into a street-legal bike must have two side or rear-view mirrors installed by several states.
-There are certain states that must one.
+There are certain states that must be one.
 There are no restrictions on the type of mirror you may mount on your bike.
 The best vision of the back is the most essential factor here.

 FAQs